 Stellartan G Grape Tannin is stocked at The Beverage People and is a good choice.
 It is sourced from California grapes and will dissolve quickly into cider.
 Conduct a small scale dosing trial to determine the appropriate level of tannin to add to your beverage.
 Dosage range typically lies between 0.5-2.5 grams per 5 gallons.
 Keep additions small, generally not in excess of 150 ppm.
 A 50 ppm addition is a relatively safe starting point to ensure you don't overdo it.
 If you'd like to get yourself acquainted with the practice of adding tannins to cider you may enjoy reading the results of a cider sensory study performed at Cornell University and published by the New York State Horticultural Society in Spring 2017.
 They demonstrated the capacity to make quality ciders with dessert apples (like many of us have access to!) and that different styles can be developed just by adding tannins to cider.

 Now that we know what the ideals are, below is a list of a few apples that fall near these ranges---keep in mind that most apples do not fit into each category perfectly.
 Blending can be a valuable tool and skill when making hard cider.
 Blending can be done pre- or post-fermentation, allowing for different varieties to ripen at different times of the year.
 Unfermented juice can also be frozen awaiting the ripening of its blending partner.
-Apple juice jugs with tamper-evident caps are available for purchase in-store at The Beverage People and can be used to store juice in the freezer.
+Apple juice jugs with tamper-evident caps are available for purchase at The Beverage People and can be used to store juice in the freezer.

 Baldwin: Medium acid, medium sugar, medium tannin.
 Good choice for single-variety cider.